Rediscovering a Jewish cultural legacy at 'The Weimar Republic of Yiddishland' | The China Post

 “The systematic murder of millions of Yiddish-speaking Jews in the Shoah meant that the living cultural base from which contemporary Yiddish culture grew was gone,” he adds, noting also that millennia-old Yiddish culture was also rejected by the State of Israel founded on a “new cultural identity for Jews.”

-A part of what was lost will be revived at the YSW by Yiddish rapper Josh Dolgin in Arestantnlider: Hearing Unheard Voices.
-Dolgin’s work was inspired by ethnographic recordings of Eastern European Jewish prisoners in German POW camps during World War Two.
+A part of what was lost across much of the 20th century be revived at YSW by Yiddish rapper Josh “Socalled” Dolgin in Arestantnlider: Hearing Unheard Voices.
+Dolgin’s work was inspired by ethnographic recordings of Eastern European Jewish prisoners in German POW camps during World War One.

 Bern believes that with the contribution made by Yiddish-speaking Jewish artists to broader cultural and artistic life, such a cultural revival is even more important.
 YSW, he says, is ultimately dedicated to ensuring that this rich creative tradition can again be “a source of inspiration and ideas for all contemporary artists, Jewish or not.”